bradleyschacht/LasVegasWorkshop2025/labs/05 - Orchestrating warehouse operations.md

     - From the **Connection** dropdown select the **WideWorldImportersDW** warehouse.
     - Leave the **Script** option as the default, **Query**.
     - Select the **pencil icon** to the right of the script box to open the editor.
     - Enter the following code, which was also used in *Lab 3 - Loading data* to copy the sales data from the lakehouse to the warehouse stage table.
+Note this time we are excluding the 2013 data to simulate loading data incrementally.

     ``` sql
     TRUNCATE TABLE stage.FactSale

     INSERT INTO stage.FactSale
     SELECT
-        [WWICityID]
+        [CityKey]
-        ,[WWICustomerID]
+        ,[CustomerKey]
-        ,[WWIBillToCustomerID]
+        ,[BillToCustomerKey]
-        ,[WWIStockItemID]
+        ,[StockItemKey]
         ,[InvoiceDateKey]
         ,[DeliveryDateKey]
-        ,[WWISalespersonID]
+        ,[SalespersonKey]
         ,[WWIInvoiceID]
         ,[Description]
         ,[Package]